Blue fox fur: Trade and history

-The Russian Arctic Research Institute observed on the Commander Islands that "big" blue fox years with unusual numbers of animals occur about every four years.
-In 1858, a Russian decree ordered the killing of all white foxes while at the same time restricting the hunting of blue foxes.
+The Russian Arctic Research Institute observed on the Commander Islands that "big" blue fox years, with unusually high numbers of animals, occur about every four years.
+In 1858, a Russian decree ordered the killing of all white foxes while restricting the hunting of blue foxes.

 The first commercial interest in blue fox fur emerged in 1835 when Russians brought blue foxes to Kiska Island in the Aleutian Islands, Amilia Island and the Cascade Mountains to let them develop there, initially in the wild.
 In 1885, the Semidi Propagation Co. of Kodiak began farm breeding with ten pairs of wild animals living on the Pribilof Islands, which were brought to Chowiet Island, later known as South Semidi Island, off the coast of Alaska for breeding.
 The company itself was not financially successful, but by supplying other islands with breeding stock, it laid the foundation for blue fox breeding in Alaska.
 The actual upswing began in 1916, after the temporary reduction in demand caused by the First World War.

 In 1911, Emil Brass reported on blue foxes on the Pribilof Islands of St. Paul and St. George, among others.
 The native foxes kept free-range there are "large and well colored.
 The animals are properly bred there and only the best specimens are allowed to breed ....
 As a result, the breed has been significantly improved so that the pelts fetch a good price.
 Around 500 animals are now killed there every year.
 Blue foxes are now also bred on various other islands on the coast of Alaska in so-called fox farms, for which the land is leased from the government for a very nominal sum.
 These ventures are paying off very well.
 About 3000 to 4000 blue foxes from the Alaskan coast are now traded to London every year, but this number is expected to increase considerably soon.
 Also from northern Siberia come blue foxes of good quality and color, large pelts, but somewhat dull in color.
 I have not been able to determine the exact number, but there are probably no more than a few thousand a year.
 Almost all of the pelts coming from the polar region to Seattle and San Francisco stay in the country.
 The value of a blue fox is 60 to 200 RM per piece, depending on the quality."